Updated: 7/20/2022

 • complete injury

-• an injury with no spared motor or sensory function below the affected level.
+• an injury with no spared motor or sensory function below the affected level

 • patients must have recovered from spinal shock (bulbocavernosus reflex is intact) before an injury can be determined as complete

-• classified as an ASIA A
+• classified as ASIA A

 • incomplete injury